swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 ~~~
 {: .output}

+## Removing rows

-We now know how to add rows and columns to our data.frame in R - but in our work
+We now know how to add rows and columns to our data frame in R - but in our
+first attempt to add a 'tortoiseshell' cat to the data frame we've accidentally
-we've accidentally added a garbage row:
+added a garbage row:

 ~~~